Jheller11/LFC-page/planning/readme.md

 2. List View: Basic list view for all posts.

 3. New Post: Create a new item.
 Provide content or links to external content with description.

+4. Edit/Delete Post: Edit an existing post.
+Also includes button to delete a post.

+5. Standings: I will pull the live league standings from an API and display a box with all 20 teams + wins/losses etc.

+## Model

+1. Post: this model will contain information pertaining to:
+    * author: required
+    * content: required
+    * link to external content: optional
+    * date created: default value
+    * embed video: optional
+    * comments: (new sub-model with author/content?)

+## MVP

+* Users can read all posts
+* Users can add a new post
+* Users can edit an existing post

+## Bronze

+* Users can embed videos on a video page similars to news page
+* API fetch for information (league standings + upcoming matches)

+## Silver

+* Users can create an account and sign in. all edits/deletes to that users content will be authenticated for only that user.
+* Users can comment on other posts

+## Gold

+* keyword searching of all posts
+* display further information (player profiles, etc.)